Fai/Fai/README.md

 # 👋 Hello world, I'm Fai, an AI Engineer.
-- 🌱 I'm passionate about AI/ML, LLM, Cloud, DevSecOps and Software Engineer.
-As my company workloads are on GitLab, here are my personal and OSS projects.
+- 🌱 I'm passionate about AI/ML, LLM, Cloud, DevSecOps, and Software Engineering.
+- 📫 As my company workloads are on GitLab, GitHub projects are mostly my side projects and OSS.
-- 📫 Made with ❤️ in Thailand
+- ❤️ Made with Love in Thailand.

 <!---
 ## Achievements